gpsuscodewith/katas/library/portal-working-with-users-in-azure-ad/README.md

 ---
 title: Working with Users in Azure AD
-description: Using the Azure Portal --> create and delete an Azure Active Directory User
+description: Using the Azure Portal, create and delete an Azure Active Directory User
 author: MicrosoftCSA
-date: 5/20/2022
+date: 5/24/2022
 env: portal
 dependsOn:
 parameters: